peremartra/Large-Language-Model-Notebooks-Course/README.md

 # Large Language Models Course: Learn by Doing LLM Projects.
 **This practical free hands on course about Large Language models and their applicacions is still in development.
 I will be posting the different lessons as I complete them.**

 The course provides a hands-on experience using models from OpenAI and the Hugging Face library.
-We are going to see and use a lot of tools and practice with small projects that will grow as we can apply the new knowledge"
+We are going to see and use a lot of tools and practice with small projects that will grow as we can apply the new knowledge.

+<h1> The course is divided into three major sections:</h1>

+<h2>1- Techniques and Libraries:</h2>
+In this section, we will explore different techniques through small examples that will enable us to build projects in the following section.
+We will learn how to use the most common libraries in the world of Large Language Models, always with a practical focus, while basing our approach on published papers.
-Some of the topics and technologies covered in the course include:
+Some of the topics and technologies covered in this section include: Chatbots, Code Generation, OpenAI API, Hugging Face, Vector databases, LangChain, Fine Tuning, PEFT Fine Tuning, Soft Prompt tuning, LoRA, QLoRA, Evaluate Models, Knowdledge Distillation.

-* Chatbots.
-* Code Generation.
-* OpenAI API.
-* Hugging Face.
-* Vector databases.
-* LangChain.
-* Fine Tuning
-* PEFT Fine Tuning
-  - Soft Prompt tuning.
-  - LoRA.
-* Evaluate Models.
-* Knowdledge Distillation.
+<h2>2- Projects:</h2>
+We will create projects, explaining design decisions.
+Each project may have more than one possible implementation, as often there is not just one good solution.
+In this section, we will also delve into LLMOps-related topics, although it is not the primary focus of the course.

+<h2>3- Enterprise Solutions:</h2> Large Language Models are not a standalone solution; in large corporate environments, they are just one piece of the puzzle.
+We will explore how to structure solutions capable of transforming organizations with thousands of employees, and how Large Language Models play a main role in these new solutions.

+_____________
+<h1>🚀1- Techniques and Libraries.</h1>

 Each notebook is supported with a Medium article where the code is explained in detail.
 ## Introduction to Large Language Models with OpenAI.